Tikøb: Description

-Tikøb Church was probably built by monk from Esrum Abbey.
+Tikøb Church was probably built by monks from Esrum Abbey.
 The nave and chancel date from the end of the 12th century.
 Gurrelund, the former municipal seat, retirement home and fire station, has been converted into a complex with 16 apartments.
 It has a 30,000 square metre park.
 Tikøb's old school from 1722 is located at Præstegaardsvej 11.
 It remained in use until 1912 when the new Tikøb School was built.